antirez/zx2040/README.md

 If you build from sources:

 * Create a `device_config.h` file in the main directory.
 For the Pimoroni Tufty 2040 just do `cp devices/tufty2040.h device_config.h`.
-Otherwise if you have some different board, or you made one by hand with a Pico and an ST77xx display, just check the examples under the `devices` directory and create a configuration: it's easy, just define your pins and display interface (SPI/parallel).
+Otherwise if you have some different board, or you made one by hand with a Pico and an ST77xx display, just check the self-commented example file under the `devices` directory and create a configuration for your setup: it's easy, just define your pins and the display interface (SPI/parallel).
 * Compile with: `mkdir build; cd build; cmake ..; make`.
 * Transfer the `zx.uf2` file to your Pico (put it in boot mode pressing the boot button as you power up the device, then drag the file in the `RPI-RP2` drive you see as a USB drive).
 * Transfer the games images on the flash.
 Enter the `games` directory, put the Pico in boot mode (again) and run the `loadgames.py` Python program.
 Note that you need `picotool` installed (`pip install picotool`, or alike) to run it.